Suggested Aftercare for Body Piercing

 • Initially: some bleeding, localized swelling, tenderness, or bruising.

-• During healing: some discoloration, itching, secretion of a whitish-yellow fluid (not pus) that will form some crust on the jewelry.
+• During healing: some discoloration, itching, secretion of a whitish-yellow fluid that will form some crust on the jewelry.
 The tissue may tighten around the jewelry as it heals.

 • Once healed: the jewelry may not move freely in the piercing; do not force it.
-If you fail to include cleaning your piercing as part of your daily hygiene routine, normal but smelly bodily secretions may accumulate.
+Cleaning your piercings as part of your normal hygiene routine can help them stay clean and avoid having normal, possibly smelly, secretions accumulate.

-• A piercing may seem healed before the healing process is complete.
-This is because tissue heals from the outside in, and although it feels fine, the interior remains fragile.
-Be patient, and keep cleaning throughout the entire healing period.
+• A piercing may seem healed before the healing process is actually complete.
+This is because this type of wound will heal from the outside to the inside.
+Although it may feel fine on the outside, the interior could still be fragile.
+Be patient, and keep the piercing clean throughout the entire healing period.

 What To Do